 Find out more

-If you have any questions about our surgical nursing roles, please feel free to get in touch with one of our recruitment nurses, Linda Lewis or Cora McKeown – they will be happy to help.
+If you have any questions about our surgical nursing roles, please feel free to get in touch with our recruitment nurse, Linda Lewis.

 Emma Ungar, surgical nurse